NikhithaMara/EBS-Volume-Type-Auto-Conversion-using-AWS-Lambda-and-EventBridge/Readme.md

 #### Project: EBS-Volume-Type-Auto-Conversion-using-AWS-Lambda-and-EventBridge:
 #### 🎯 Why I Chose This Project
 Every company must follow compliance policies to manage costs and security across different environments.
 This project demonstrates how AWS Lambda can be used to enforce such organizational compliance efficiently.
-It reflects a real-world scenario, helping me understand serverless architecture while addressing practical challen
+It reflects a real-world scenario, helping me understand serverless architecture while addressing practical challenges.

 #### 📘 Project Description
 This project enforces an organizational policy ensuring that every newly created EBS volume uses the gp3 volume type instead of gp2, providing better performance and cost-efficiency.
 Built with a serverless, event-driven architecture leveraging AWS Lambda, CloudWatch, and boto3.